SoftwareAG/WxIsTestTools/README.md

 ## Quick start for verification

+Go into `run-configurations/is-test-tools-dev1` folder and initialize a file called '.env' as in the provided example.
+Alternatively ensure that the required environment variables are provided.

-Start the docker compose project in run-configurations/is-test-tools-dev1.
+Start the docker compose project in `run-configurations/is-test-tools-dev1`.

 You may see an example run with its results at the below URL